Plant functional types and cohorts

 This area of pyrealm is in active development and this notebook currently contains notes and initial demonstration code.

-This page introduces the main components of the demography module that describe plant functional types (PFTs) and their traits.
+This page introduces the main components of the demography module that:

 import numpy as np